thiswillbeyourgithub/pdf2anki/README.md

-# all help welcome, this is very functionnal but lots of things could be done to make it a thousand time better
+# all help welcome, this is very functionnal but lots of small things could be done to make it a thousand time better, check out the todolist
 # pdf2anki
 short version : load pdf into anki, page by page, with text included, planned OCR